oneechanhax/com.swinginape.MetalArms/README.md

+Metal arms LoD patch credits goto zstorm4
+All other sources from flatpak have their respective licences.
+All code by oneechanhax is Licensed under GPL3+

 # How to connect your Wii remotes

 Dolphin offers three different methods to play your games using real Wii remotes.